SuperSpaceEye/LifeEngineExtended/Source/UiFiles/md files/recorder.md

 * **"Clear intermediate data"** - Will stop the recording before freeing the tbuffer space.
 * **"Delete all intermediate data from disk"** - Will delete everything in the /temp/ folder.
 * **"Compile intermediate data into video"** - The output will be in /videos/ folder.
 Compilation is done in two stages:
-  1. Convert recording data into a series of images in /temp/ folder.
-This stage is the slowest, though you can stop the compilation and continue later.
-  2. Convert series of images into video.
-This stage is magnitudes faster than the previous, but cannot be stopped without losing the progress.
 * **"Load intermediate data location"** - Choose the folder with the recording.